a-r-d/a-r-d.github.io/_posts/2023-06-08-semantic-search-and-unsupervised-learning-powering-saymore-ai.markdown

 ## Back to TikTok videos...

 So getting back to TikTok videos I actaully skipped a step I should tell you about.
-I also built a classifier using GPT-3.5-turbo to roughly classify my videos that looks something like this:
+I also built a classifier using GPT-3.5-turbo to roughly classify my video transcript text that looks something like this:

 ```
 You are going to classify transcribed audio from TikTok data.
 I will pass you transcribed text that has been taken directly from tiktok videos and you will classify by categorizing using the rules defined below.